Meet the Staff

 pulmonology, and sleep disorders.
 Barbara also speaks Spanish.

 Victoria joined the Wellness Center in 2013.
 She received her B.A. in Psychology from New York University, her Master of Public Health degree from Emory University, is a Certified Health Education Specialist, and received a certificate of completion in Sexuality Education from the University of Michigan in 2015.
-She is also a DrPH student at USF Tampa.
+She is also a DrPH student at USF Tampa and she's the only AASECT Certified Sexuality Educator in Tampa Bay.
 She believes that health promotion enhances the college experience by helping young adults become better students through overall better health and wellness.
 She is also the advisor for P.E.E.R.S.
 (Promoting Education, Empowerment, Education, and Support).
 Her areas of interest include sexual health, alcohol and other drugs, LGBTQIA+ health issues, healthy relationships, domestic and relationship violence prevention, nutrition and healthy cooking, program planning, and evaluation.
 She teaches 2 classes at USF St. Petersburg: Health for Life and Human Sexuality.
 Victoria is a lead Safe Zone Trainer.

 Aubrey received her B.A.
 (2012) and M.A.
 (2014) in Women’s & Gender Studies from USF.
 Her studies included community health, higher education and student affairs, gender-based violence, and campus climate for LGBTQ+ students.
 Prior to joining the Wellness Center, Aubrey worked at a dual-certified domestic and sexual violence facility implementing violence prevention programs and taught classes centered on wellness and social issues.
 Her interests include social justice, intersectionality, advocacy, restorative justice, and empowering others to be a catalyst for change.
 In her free time, she loves exploring independent coffee shops, taking her pack to the dog park, traveling, and practicing photography.